-Here’s the perfect summer vegan strawberry sorbet recipe to try.
+Here’s the perfect strawberry sorbet recipe to try this summer.
 It’s light and refreshing and will cool you right down in the warm weather.

 Scoops of Vegan Strawberry Sorbet served in a large white bowl

-Made with just 3-ingredients, its easy to whip up and goes beautifully alongside so many of your favorite desserts.
+Made with just 3-ingredients, this homemade strawberry sorbet is easy to whip up and goes beautifully alongside so many of your favorite desserts.

 Why you’ll love this vegan strawberry sorbet recipe